top of page

 The Status Quo

-Before the start of this project, we were told that the insurance company communicated through five main channels:
+At the start of the project, we learned that the insurance company communicates with customers through five main channels: email, SMS, phone, printed letters, and the app.

 Customer Journey Mapping